peterlidee/dive-in-next-13-tests/blog/2. static and dynamic rendering/static-and-dynamic-rendering.md

 - `cookies()`: allows you to read or write cookies.
 This is obvious, there are no cookies are build time, so it has to happen at request time.
 - `header()`: allows you to read request headers.
 Again, obvious that headers only exist at request time.
 - `useSearchParams` is a hook that lets you read the current URL's query string.
 So using this hook on this page: `https://...?query=hello` will let you retrieve this value: `{ query: 'hello' }`.
 It is once more quite obvious that there are no search parameters present at build time so this hook can only be used at request time on the server.
-We talk mmore about this hook in later chapters.
+We talk more about this hook in later chapters.
 - `searchParams` prop in pages.
 In `app router`, each `page.js` file (that is each root route) receives props.
 One of these props is `searchParams`.
 So it returns the same as `useSearchParams` hook but via a prop and only in the special `page.js` file.

 And those are all the dynamic functions: `cookies` and `headers`, `useSearchParams` hook and `searchParams` props.
 If `Next` encounters any of these, it switches to dynamic rendering.
 This means there is no prerendering at build time but rendering server-side at request time.